wbsoft/parce/docs/source/highlighting.rst

 :class:`~parce.theme.TextFormat`, and converted to something the formatter can use using a factory function that is specified when creating the formatter.

-The text format provided by the theme is a simple data object with attributes that define text properties, such as color, font, decoration etc. The default Theme implementation reads these properties from a CSS (Cascading Style Sheets) file.
+A TextFormat provided by the theme is a simple data object with attributes that define text properties, such as color, font, decoration etc. The default Theme implementation reads these properties from a CSS (Cascading Style Sheets) file.
 Some CSS themes are provided, in the :mod:`~parce.themes` directory.